silktide/syringe/README.md

 3. Environment variables can be referenced using a $ token
 4. There's unit tests :D
 5. Multibyte support.
 I haven't done thorough testing, but we now use multibyte safe functions throughout
-6. Multiple files can share the same alias like so: `{"my-alias":["service1.json", "service2.json"]}`
+6. Multiple files can share the same namespace like so: `{"my-namespace":["service1.json", "service2.json"]}`

 ## BC's